Completely (iso-)split scale-invariant Coulomb branch geometries are isotrivial: Introduction

 The low-energy theory around a generic point on a rank-$r$ CB is captured by a fibration of rank-$r$ abelian varieties \cite{Donagi94, Seiberg:1994aj, Donagi:1995cf}.
 We will call CB geometries whose generic abelian variety fiber is a direct product of lower-dimensional tori, ``split" geometries.
 Note that with our definition, a split CB geometry need not factorize as a direct product of lower-rank CB geometries even though the total space of the complex torus fibration factorizes as a fiber product.
 A subset of split CB geometries are ``completely split'' geometries: ones in which the generic fiber completely factorizes as a direct product of $1$-dimensional complex tori.
 Note that at rank $2$, all split SK geometries are completely split.

 In this note we show in an elementary way that completely split SK geometries are \emph{isotrivial} if the geometry is scale invariant.
 Isotrivial SK geometries are ones in which the complex modulus $\t^{ij}$ of the SK structure --- identified with the matrix of complex EM couplings in the low energy theory on the CB --- is constant.
 This observation about the local structure of CBs is useful since there are strong classification results concerning global isotrivial geometries \cite{Cecotti:2021ouq, ACDMMTW24}.
+Our results on completely (iso)-split geometries apply regardless of the value of the characteristic dimension invariant, $\varkappa$, for the CB geometry defined in \cite{Cecotti:2021ouq}.
+In particular, our derivation of isotriviality applies for theories that are completely (iso)-split and have $\varkappa \in \{ 1,2\}$, where the arguments of \cite{Cecotti:2021ouq} do not imply isotriviality.

 We now outline a derivation of our results.
 SK geometry is described locally in terms of the total space of a holomorphic fibration of rank-$r$ abelian varieties over an open, smooth, contractible subset, $\cC$, of the rank-$r$ CB, together with a holomorphic symplectic form, $L$, on the total space with respect to which the fibers are lagrangian.
 If completely split, then the fibration factorizes as the fiber product of $r$ rank-$1$ torus fibrations over $\cC$.
 In particular, there is a $1$-homology and $(1,0)$-cohomology basis of the rank-$r$ abelian variety fiber in which its $r\times 2r$ period matrix, $\Pi(u)$, over any point $u\in \cC$ takes the $r\times r$ block matrix form $\Pi(u) = (\mathds 1_{r}\ Z(u))$ where the modulus, $Z^{ij}$, is diagonal,